 One of my favorite and most used tricks is to use rubbing alcohol in the craft studio.
 It’s cheap, available, and it just plain works wonders.
 Read on to see why I like it so much.

 The most readily available and reasonably priced alcohol is isopropyl alcohol.
 Also known as rubbing alcohol, you can find this in the first aid section of any pharmacy, grocery, or discount store in the US.
 It generally comes in concentrations ranging between 70 and 91% isopropyl alcohol and water.
 A small amount of a bittering agent is added just to make sure nobody takes a swig.
 Outside of the US, rubbing alcohol can sometimes include other chemicals so to be sure try to get the kind that says it’s “isopropyl alcohol”.
-In the UK, you will find “surgical spirit” to be the good for cleaning alcohol-soaked brushes, but make sure you aren’t getting white spirit, which is paint thinner!
-You can usually buy ispropyl alcohol online in most places, or go to the chemist (pharmacist) in more specialized stores and you should be able to find or order it.
+Outsite the US, you can usually buy isopropyl alcohol online, or go to the chemist (pharmacist) in more specialized stores and you should be able to find or order it.
+Also check electronics stores.
+In the UK, Maplin (an electronics retailer) sells 99% isopropyl alcohol.

 Isopropanol is toxic when ingested, inhaled, or absorbed though the skin in large doses, so you don’t want to be bathing in it.
 (Drinking about 20 ml (4 tsp) at once would be toxic to give you an idea.)
 But it relatively non-toxic when compared to other solvents such as acetone or methanol.
 It also evaporates quickly and leaves little residue, which makes it quite useful for industrial and yes, craft uses.